 Meg Viehe is a retired teacher living in Newport Beach during the off-season.
-She is happiest when surrounded by her grandchildren, their parents, the extended Viehe clan and friends at Chautauqua.
-Her advice to her grandchildren and others, “Be nice to everyone at Chautauqua.
-You never know who will be part of the family in the future!”
+She is happiest when she and her husband, Rich, are surrounded by grandchildren and their parents, the extended Viehe clan and friends at Chautauqua.
+Her advice to her grandchildren and others: “Be nice to everyone at Chautauqua.
+You never know who will be part of your future family!”

 Cam Buker is a staff photographer at The Chautauquan Daily.
 He attends Palomar College located in San Diego, California, for multimedia journalism.
 He is most excited to learn about the history of Chautauqua Institution and the people who make this place so unique.
 When not creating visual stories, Buker can be found at the beach and adventuring throughout Southern California.